A vague discomfort at the thought of the chemical potential

 C. Kittel; Preface to his book: Introduction to Solid State Physics

 This module is registered in the "basic" part of the Semiconductor course, beause the chemical potential belongs to basic thermodynamics.
-However, people with a mostly physical background (like me) may often have learned exciting things like Bose-Einstein condensations and the Liouville theorem in their thermodynamics courses, but not overly much about chemical potentials and chemical equilibrium.
+However, people with a mostly physics background (like me) may often have learned exciting things like Bose-Einstein condensations and the Liouville theorem in their thermodynamics courses, but not overly much about chemical potentials and, most importantly, chemical equilibrium .

-If you want to refresh your memory; the link will take you to the "Defects in Crystals" Hyperscript which contains in its "Advanced" part a detailed discussion of the chemical potential.
+If you want to refresh your memory, the following link will take you to the hyperscript "Defects in Crystals" which contains a detailed discussion of the chemical potential in its "Advanced" part.

 go to 2.1.1 Essentials of the Free Electron Gas